ndthangit/AdventureTime/README.md

 This is a Phaser Editor 2D v3 project template.

+## you can see the demo on https://www.youtube.com/watch?v=SpDS0n0kZI0

 ## Configuration

 * It includes the latest Phaser v3 runtime as a node package.